FarsetLabs/member-handbook/new_member_survival_kit/your_first_visit.md

+---
+layout: default
+title: Your First Visit
+parent: New Member Survival Kit
+nav_position: 1
+---

-# Your first visit to the hackerspace
+# Your First Visit

 So, you just became a member and you're planning your first visit to the hackerspace!
 Our hackerspace is open 24/7/365, and you can come down any time.